 , comments on this circularity, yet unresolved as of then (over 300 years after Newton).
 See the part starting at the 25 minute point in the

 , and thereby speed

 , have been quantified without contradiction or circular description.
-The remaining sections analyze the definitions of mass

 The equations in this article refer to both mass and distance.
 The letter m